microsoft/CNTK/bindings/python/examples/Notebooks/CNTK_101_LogisticRegression/CNTK_101_LogisticRegression.md

 ### Run the trainer

-We are now ready to train our LR model.
+We are now ready to train our Logistic Regression model.
 We want to decide what data we need to feed into the training engine.

-In this example, each iteration of the optimizer will work on 25 samples (25 dots w.r.t. the plot above) a.k.a *minibatch_size*.
+In this example, each iteration of the optimizer will work on 25 samples (25 dots w.r.t. the plot above) a.k.a `minibatch_size`.
 We would like to train on say 20000 observations.
 If the number of samples in the data is 10000.
 Then the trainer will make multiple passes through the data.
 Note: In real world case, we would be given a certain amount of labeled data (in the context of this example, observation (age, size) and what they mean (benign / malignant)).
 We would use a large number of observations for training say 70% and set aside the remainder for evaluation of the trained model.

-With these parameters we can proceed withe training our simple feed forward network
+With these parameters we can proceed with training our simple feedforward network.

 ```python